mahinbs/healthspray/ECOMMERCE-WEBSITE-FUNCTIONALITY-GUIDE.md

 # 🛍️ E-Commerce Website Functionality Guide

-This comprehensive guide documents all the features and functionalities of the Zippty Playful Pals e-commerce website, providing a complete blueprint for creating similar e-commerce platforms with different products and categories.
+This comprehensive guide documents all the features and functionalities of the Painssy Playful Pals e-commerce website, providing a complete blueprint for creating similar e-commerce platforms with different products and categories.

 ## 📋 Table of Contents